Sign up

 Plan a Night Out

 Of course, another approach is just to go out with your friends and make a great night of it without thinking about Valentine’s Day at all.
-Pilgrim - formerly known as Hoochie Coochie - promises a good time, especially if your tastes lend towards the soulful.
-They've got some great events planned this February too including No Scrubs, a 90s and noughties R&B night, on 15th February and the popular DOSA (Disco On a Sunday Afternoon) the following day.
+Show bar Purple Peacock promises a good time and they've got some great events planned over the Valentine's Day weekend including a Dine & Dance: Moulin Rouge, Chicago & Burlesque show night, a Retro Drunch and its popular It's Giving Noughties night.

 Or head to Filthy’s at the Bigg Market, which is open 'til 3am every night with something always going on – live music, DJs, promotions and more.